-- In the development or review of a CCTV scheme, consultation and engagement are an important part of assessing whether there is a pressing need and a CCTV system is a proportionate response; consultation should be undertaken with all relevant parties and partners. - 6.3 Tunbridge Wells and Tonbridge & Malling Borough Councils carry out Privacy Impact Assessments (PIAs) on all the CCTV cameras every year.
+- 6.2 In the development or review of a CCTV scheme, consultation and engagement are an important part of assessing whether there is a pressing need and a CCTV system is a proportionate response; consultation should be undertaken with all relevant parties and partners. - 6.3 Tunbridge Wells and Tonbridge & Malling Borough Councils carry out Privacy Impact Assessments (PIAs) on all the CCTV cameras every year.
 This is to assess if a CCTV camera is still doing the job it was installed to do. - 6.4 PIAs will also be carried out prior to any new CCTV cameras being installed.
 A PIA assesses whether cameras unnecessarily impact on people's privacy.
-If they do then action must be taken either to mask images or locate the cameras in alternative positions. - Attention is drawn to Principle 3 of the Surveillance Camera Commissioner Guiding Principles. - The Tunbridge Wells and Tonbridge & Malling Borough Councils CCTV Systems policies and procedures are based on approved standards.
-This may also apply to the design, installation, operation and maintenance of the CCTV system, but also where applicable to any additional standards which cover advanced capabilities such as ANPR, body-worn video, facial recognition and video analytics. - Attention is drawn to Principle 8 of the Surveillance Camera Commissioner Guiding Principles.
+If they do then action must be taken either to mask images or locate the cameras in alternative positions.

+Attention is drawn to Principle 3 of the Surveillance Camera Commissioner Guiding Principles.

+6.5 The Tunbridge Wells and Tonbridge & Malling Borough Councils CCTV Systems policies and procedures are based on approved standards.
+This may also apply to the design, installation, operation and maintenance of the CCTV system, but also where applicable to any additional standards which cover advanced capabilities such as ANPR, body-worn video, facial recognition and video analytics.